SekenderNaveed1/TOSCheck/README.md

 TOSCheck exists to make that a little less painful.
 It scans Terms of Service and Privacy Policies, flags the parts that stand out, and explains them in plain language.
 The goal is simple: help people actually understand what they’re agreeing to.

-The idea came after reading about a chess player who won $1,000 just by reading the fine print everyone else ignored.
+The idea came after seeing a YouTube short about someone who won $1,000 just by reading the fine print everyone else ignored.
+Pretty sure most of you could beat me at chess anyway.
+I just saw the clip, not the board.
 Funny story, but also proof that nobody really reads this stuff, even when it matters.

 I’ve built other projects before, like *Equigrade*, which tried to make grading fairer in education.
 It never took off, LLMs changed how classes worked, and professors moved on.
 TOSCheck comes from the same place, though: wanting to build tools that give people clarity and control.